 We are particularly interested in exploring the following areas:

 - How the composition of extracellular matrix affects regional adipocyte function

-- The role of long non-coding RNAs on transcriptomic patterns in regional adipocytes
+- The role of long non-coding RNAs on transcriptomic patterns in regional adipocyte

-Additional supervision may also be provided by Matt Neville, Marijana Todorcevic and Katherine Pinnick.
+Additional supervision may also be provided by Dr Matt Neville, Dr Marijana Todorcevic and Dr Katherine Pinnick.

 - Adipocyte biology, cell culture systems, genetic medication of cells to target certain pathway, i.e. knock-down, knock-in and CRISPR.

 - RNA work, RNASeq and monitoring transcriptional activation